Cecilio Trinidad (he/ him)* Land Steward

 Rebecca Burgess, photo by Paige GreenRebecca Burgess (she/ her) Executive Director

 Rebecca Burgess has two decades of experience working at the intersection of ecology, fiber systems, and regional economic development.
 She is the author of the best-selling book Harvesting Color, a bioregional look into the natural dye traditions of North America, and Fibershed: Growing a Movement of Farmers, Fashion Activists, and Makers for a New Textile Economy released in 2019.
 She has taught at Westminster College, Harvard University, and California College of the Arts.
-She also holds a new board position at the Livestock Conservancy and is serving on the leadership council of the Center for Regenerative Agriculture and Resilient Systems at Chico State University.
+She serves on the leadership council of the Center for Regenerative Agriculture and Resilient Systems at Chico State University, as Board Secretary for Hukuuiko (a non-profit serving the Coast Miwok Tribal Council), and on the board of the Carbon Cycle Institute.